deepgram/content/articles/en/community/text-to-speech-pricing-1-million-1308609307859750919.md

 For more detailed information on Deepgram's pricing, you can visit the [official pricing page](https://deepgram.com/pricing).

 If you have more extensive needs or require customized support, reaching out to Deepgram's sales team or joining discussions on our [Discord](https://discord.gg/deepgram) and [GitHub Discussions](https://github.com/orgs/deepgram/discussions) can also provide additional insights to help optimize your usage and plan selection.

----

-This article is based on internal calculations and discussions within our community.
-For further inquiries or clarification, our community platforms and official documentation are always open for consultation.